browniefed/react-native-animation-book/README.md

 ## Introduction

 React Native has had a fantastic reception.
 There have already been a ton of great applications built using React Native.
 However one hugely important part of mobile applications is animations.
-React on the web has generally been pretty poor at dealing with animations, however there are some great people out their attempting to solve this problem.
+React on the web has generally been pretty poor at dealing with animations, but there are some great people out there attempting to solve this problem.
 One such solution is `react-motion` [https://github.com/chenglou/react-motion/](https://github.com/chenglou/react-motion/).

 However `react-motion` utilizes `setState` which if you are animating components with signifcant amounts of children will cause a lot of diffing.
 Christopher Chedeau then gave a talk at React Rally, which you should watch here [Christopher Chedeau - Animated](https://www.youtube.com/watch?v=xtqUJVqpKNo).
 Additionally follow along with the slides here [https://speakerdeck.com/vjeux/react-rally-animated-react-performance-toolbox](https://speakerdeck.com/vjeux/react-rally-animated-react-performance-toolbox).